vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/scopes_service.md

 # How to create a Scope and Service

 You can manually create a scope and then add a service with members that you have deployed the AppDefense Module to.
-You can also automate this process through Puppet, Ansible or vRA.
+You can also automate this process through Puppet, Ansible, or vRA.
 Follow the best practices below to create a Scope and Service.

 Create a scope (In the AppDefense Manager) :
 1. Click the + icon next to scopes on the left navigation pane.
-2. insert application name and click create.
+2. Insert application name and click create.

 Create a Service within a Scope:
 1. Click add Service.
-2. Select a Service name then select Service type.(ex. app server or web server)
+2. Select a Service name then select Service type.(ex. app server or webserver)
 3. Enter description of this Service and click next (optional).
 4. On the Allowed Behavior page, do not add any allowed behaviors right now.
-System learns the behavior in the Discovery Mode, so you can skip adding any allowed behaviors initially.
+The system learns the behavior in the Discovery Mode, so you can skip adding any allowed behaviors initially.

     <a href="https://vmware-csa-team.github.io/vmware-csa-team/workshop-manual/"><button>Step Three</button></a>